faenrandir/a_careful_examination/documents/book_of_mormon/charles_anthon_classical_dictionary_names.md

 layout: page
 ---

-The likelihood of matches like these _at random_ between a work as large as Anthon's and the Book of Mormon is high.
+The likelihood of matches like these _at random_ between a work as large as Anthon's and the Book of Mormon is high and there is no evidence that Joseph ever even looked at a book like this (although he seems to have [been aware of Anthon](https://www.josephsmithpapers.org/person/charles-anthon)).
 Still, this provides one reasonable source at the right time and place for many of the 'kinds' of names that appear in the Book of Mormon.

 1. [Memnon](https://archive.org/stream/1827classicaldic00lempuoft#page/n3/mode/2up/search/Memnon) → Mormon?